rainbowtrekkers Junkersdorf

 4. Activities

-Throughout the day, activities or even projects are offered that are adapted to the needs, situations and the individual development level of the children.
+Throughout the day, activities or projects are offered that are adapted to the children’s needs, situations, and individual stage of development.

 4.1 Pedagogical work

-In this way, we ensure that the children can engage with different traditional, cultural and social topics over the course of a year.
+This ensures that the children are exposed to different traditional, cultural, and social themes over the course of a year.

-In close cooperation between the pedagogical staff, the principal and the administration, pedagogical contents are developed, current processes are jointly reflected and if necessary adapted.
+Pedagogical content is developed in close cooperation between the pedagogical staff, the management of the facility and the headquarters, and ongoing processes are jointly reflected and adjusted as needed.

-A regular early music programme gives the children access to music, rhythm, singing and movement in a playful and fun way.
+A regular early music program gives the children access to music, rhythm, singing, and movement in a playful and fun way.
+Dance and theatre projects also offer all children space to express themselves artistically and creatively.

-The perception of one’s own body and movement are elementary educational areas in daily work.
-Through a wide range of activities, the children are given the opportunity to sensitise the perception of their bodies and to live out their urge to move.
-For this purpose, they have access to the outdoor area as well as the multi-purpose room.
+The perception of one’s own body and movement are elementary educational areas in the daily work.
+Through a variety of activities, the children are given the opportunity to sensitize their perception of their body and to express their urge to move.
+The group rooms, the outdoor area and the multi-purpose room are available to them for this purpose.

 4.2 Daily routine

-The daily routine in Lindenthal offers the children structure and security.
+The daily routine in Junkersdorf offers the children structure and security.
 The times can vary slightly depending on the groups.
 The same applies on days when special activities take place (excursions, projects, etc.).

 In order not to interrupt the daily routine of the morning circle, we ask all parents to bring their children to the kindergarten by 9.30 am.